countingtls/kifudepot_crawler/README.md

 # kifudepot_crawler
-a web crawler to get the game results from kifodepot.net
+a simple web crawler to get the game results from kifodepot.net